Medically reviewed in August 2021

 Some people should not consume any alcohol, including pregnant people, those with a personal or family history of alcoholism or those with a history of alcohol-related liver or pancreatic disease.

-Talk to your healthcare provider about what’s best for your situation and whether drinking will affect your current diabetes treatment plan.
+Talk to your healthcare provider (HCP) about what’s best for you, and whether drinking alcohol will affect your current diabetes treatment plan.

 Here are some other tips to consider:

 Don’t drink alone.
-Let those who enjoy drinking with you know you have diabetes and explain what they should do if you have a low-glucose reaction.
+Let those who enjoy drinking with you know you have diabetes and explain what they should do if you develop low blood sugar.
 Wearing a diabetes ID bracelet will also help ensure you get the medical attention you need if your blood sugar level drops too low.

 Don’t forget to eat.
-If you’re going to drink, avoid doing so on an empty stomach or when your blood glucose is low.
+Avoid drinking alcohol on an empty stomach or when your blood sugar is low.
 It’s particularly important to have some food with your drink if you’re on insulin or taking diabetes pills that lower blood sugar levels.

-Don’t swap food for alcohol.
+Don’t replace food with alcohol.
 If you are counting carbohydrates, it’s never a good idea to replace food from your meal plan with an alcoholic drink.

 Monitor your blood sugar.
-When you imbibe, be proactive—not reactive—about checking your blood sugar.
-“People with diabetes should check their blood glucose more frequently when drinking alcohol,” says Schrager.
+Check your blood sugar before you drink, and keep checking it while you are drinking and afterwards.
+“People with diabetes should check their blood sugar more frequently when drinking alcohol,” says Schrager.
 How often?
 The ADA recommends doing so before you drink, while you drink, before you go to bed and during the night.

 Stay hydrated.
-Every time you have an alcoholic drink you should have a zero-calorie beverage with it, like water, to avoid dehydration.
+Every time you have an alcoholic drink you should have a non-alcoholic drink along with it.
+Water, or another zero-calorie beverage is best.
+This can help you stay hydrated.

 UpToDate.com.
 “Patient education: Type 2 diabetes: Treatment (Beyond the Basics).”
 March 2021.
 Accessed April 14, 2021.